Leserein-yjh/MCTQA/README.md

 - `environment.yml` : Conda environment for reproducibility
 - README instructions

-> ✅ The package is structured for easy reproducibility, especially for reviewers of our [Conference Name] 2025 submission.
+> ✅ The package is structured for easy reproducibility, especially for reviewers of our [ICONIP] 2025 submission.
+ICONIP
 ---

 ## ⚙️ Environment Setup